Among other forms of content marketing, clustering has emerged as the predominant approach in search engine ranking strategy.

 This model provides for a content experience that is broad and deep.
-Breadth is typically the reference of coverage at the site or group of pages level, measuring the amount of coverage.
-At the page level, breadth refers to the intent targets addressed, while depth addresses the comprehensiveness.
+Breadth is typically the reference of coverage at the site or group of pages level.
+At the page level, breadth refers to the intent targets addressed.
+Depth addresses the comprehensiveness.

-Connecting the dots between user intent and content clusters will tell you what to write about to engage readers in an area that also serves the purpose of your website.
+Connecting user intent with content clusters tells you what to write about.
+This is the type of content that engages readers in an area that also serves your business goals.

-It combines breadth and depth to hit relevant search metrics, defining content goals around what users seek, while also creating awareness about your products or services.
+It combines breadth and depth to hit relevant search metrics.
+Plus, it creates awareness about your products or services.

 Understanding User Intent